Skip to content ↓

 Description

 At KS3, Art & Design work on a carousel system with Food Preparation & Nutrition.
 This means that every student gets to experience working with a range of materials/process.
-This carousel system includes Fine Art, Textiles, Graphics/3D and Food Preparation & Nutrition.
+This carousel system includes Fine Art, Textiles, 3D and Food Preparation & Nutrition.
 Each year students will develop skills in the following areas of the design cycle; research, analysis, design, development, practical, testing and evaluation.KS3 aims to develop creative individuals and give them an excellent foundation for the GCSE course.

 Content